10 Best Project Management Software for Small Business (2026)

 What's the cheapest option for a team of 10?

 ClickUp at $7/user/month ($70/month total) is the cheapest full-featured option.
-Asana's free plan covers 10 users with basic features at $0.
+Asana's free plan now covers up to 15 users with basic features at $0 — the best free option for larger teams.
 Trello's free plan works for simple workflows with up to 10 boards.
+If you only need task lists, Todoist Business at $8/user/month ($80/month) gives you clean, focused task management without the complexity of a full PM suite.

 Do I really need a project management tool?

 If you have more than 3 people working on shared deliverables with deadlines, yes.
 The coordination cost of managing work through email, Slack, and spreadsheets grows exponentially with team size.
-Even Todoist at $5/member/month eliminates hours of weekly confusion.
+Even Todoist at $8/member/month eliminates hours of weekly confusion.
+The real cost of not having a PM tool isn't inefficiency — it's dropped balls.
+Tasks assigned in Slack messages get buried.
+Deadlines discussed in meetings aren't tracked.
+Accountability becomes impossible without a shared record of who owns what.

 Can Notion replace a dedicated PM tool?